Overthinkers welcome here

 And yet, my lovely, overthinking friend, I'm here to tell you that it is, in fact, possible to break that cycle, to soothe those stresses and worries, to free yourself from getting stuck in your head, and by doing so to enjoy the calmer, more content, lighter life that you want.

-I say this because everything I described above – the overthinking and the overworrying – that was me, I've got the t-shirt, keyring and car sticker to prove it.
+I say this because everything I described above – the overthinking and the overworrying – I've been there, got the t-shirt, keyring and car sticker to prove it.
 I'm not about to tell you that my life is now a perfect, Disney-esque dream, that would be absurd, no-one's life is (whatever you see on social media).

-What I will tell you is that I spend a great deal less time lost in my head, going over thoughts and getting bogged down with worry than I used to.
-A lot less.
+What I will tell you is that I spend a great deal less time lost in my head, going over thoughts and getting bogged down with everyday worries than I used to.
 I've studied mindfulness, brain health and coaching, read many, many positive psychology books, and experimented everything I've researched on myself, and by doing so I worry and overthink less and enjoy my life more.

-My life isn't a breeze, challenges crop up for everyone, no-one is immune to life's curveballs.
-But I'm better able to cope with what comes my way, and to really enjoy life when things are going well rather than missing out on the good stuff because I'm too busy thinking about all the what ifs.
+My life isn't a breeze, difficulties crop up for everyone, no-one is immune to life's challenges.
+But I'm better able to cope with the curveballs, and to really enjoy life when things are going well rather than missing out on the good stuff because I'm too busy thinking about all the what ifs.
 I have regular practices I follow to keep my overthinking in check and techniques I use when my spiralling mind goes into hyperdrive.

 And it's because I've done (and doing) the research, the training and the testing on myself and found what really works and helps the overthinking and overworrying mind, that I share it with you here.
-So that you can make use of all the ideas and actions and tools and techniques to get unstuck from your whirling, circular thoughts and worries and get on with what you really want to do – enjoy your life just as it is right now, with all its ups and downs and curveballs.
+So that you can make use of all the ideas, actions, tools and techniques to get unstuck from your whirling, circular thoughts and worries, and get on with what you really want to do – enjoy your life just as it is right now, with all its ups and downs and curveballs.

-I love a good podcast and I've been fortunate enough to have been invited onto several where I've had fascinating conversations, you can listen to them here.
+:: Pressing Pause podcast for overthinkers – this is where I pop into your week for about ten minutes and share words of inspiration and support.
+Take a look here for episodes and where to listen.
+I've also been fortunate enough to have been invited onto several podcasts where I've had fascinating conversations, you can listen to them here.